noahp-prog/deployment-group-policy/README.md

 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>Using GPO's to deploy software and change user wallpaper.
-(ADDS)</h1>
+<h1>Using GPO's to deploy software and change user wallpaper (ADDS)</h1>
-This guide outlines two simple uses of Group Policy within an Active Directory.<br />
+This guide outlines two simple use cases of Group Policy within an Active Directory.<br />

 <h2>Environments and Technologies Used</h2>